veer66/chamkho-pg/README.md

 # chamkho-pg

 _chamkho-pg_ is a Rust port of [pg-search-thai](https://github.com/zdk/pg-search-thai).
 It's a PostgreSQL extension whose objective is to enable full-text searching on Southeast Asian and other languages.
-Currently, chamkho-pg supports Chinese, Japanese, Khmer, Myanmar, Lao, Thai, and other space-delimited languages.
+Currently, chamkho-pg supports Chinese, Japanese, Khmer, Myanmar, Lao, Shan, Thai, and other space-delimited languages.

 ## How to install